klharp/Javascript-UFOs/README.md

-# JavaScript Homework - JavaScript and DOM Manipulation
+# avaScript and DOM Manipulation

 ## Project Overview
 This project dynamically generates a table to explore and filter the provided UFO data.